OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/06_control_flow.md

 ## `match [...] with`

-Pattern matching, a [Really Cool Feature](https://ocaml.org/learn/tutorials/data_types_and_matching.html) present in most functional languages, is available in Alt-Ergo as well.
+Pattern matching, a [Really Cool Feature](https://ocaml.org/learn/tutorials/data_types_and_matching.html) present in most functional languages, is available in Alt-Ergo's native language as well.

+Warning: the only patterns that can be matched are constructors of algebraic datatypes.
+Moreover, constructors can't be nested in a pattern.

 #### Syntax
 ```